 How certainty accumulates

-Bitcoin established that you can settle value between strangers with no central operator, and it does this through proof of work, where your confidence in a payment grows with each confirmation that stacks on top of it. eCurrency keeps that idea and changes the engine underneath it.
+Bitcoin established that you can settle value between strangers with no central operator, and it does this through proof of work, where your confidence in a payment grows with each confirmation that stacks on top of it. eCurrency keeps that idea and swaps proof of work for proof of stake.

 Settlement confidence then grows with depth.
 To rewrite the last few blocks, an attacker has to out-weigh the honest chain across all of them, and the cost of doing that climbs sharply as the history gets deeper.
 A small payment and a six-figure settlement do not need the same number of confirmations.
 The merchant or the settlement desk picks a depth that matches the value at risk, which is the same judgment call retail and banking already make today.